 There are a few different ways to play YouTube with your phone locked, regardless of your reasoning as to why.
 Maybe you want to save battery or just want to listen to music or an interview while you sleep.
 It doesn’t matter why – we’re going to help you do so.

-Each of these tips depends on your mobile operating system, but don’t worry, we have tips for both.
+Each of these tips depends on your mobile operating system, but don’t worry, we have tips for both iOS and for Android.

 Play Through Mozilla Firefox While on Android